sspanak/tt9/docs/user-manual.md

 # Traditional T9
 This manual explains how to configure and use Traditional T9 in different scenarios.
-For installation instructions, please consult the [Installation Guide](https://github.com/sspanak/tt9/blob/master/docs/installation.md) on GitHub.
+For installation instructions and information about the "lite" and "full" versions, please consult the [Installation Guide](https://github.com/sspanak/tt9/blob/master/docs/installation.md) on GitHub.
 Finally, you may want to check out the [main repository page](https://github.com/sspanak/tt9), which includes all source code, a developer's guide, the privacy policy, and supplementary documentation.

 ## Initial Setup
 After installing, first, you need to enable Traditional T9 as an Android keyboard.
 To do so, click on the launcher icon.
 If you need to take any action, all options besides Initial Setup will be disabled, and there will be a label: "TT9 is disabled".
 Go to Initial Setup and enable it.